 - 1 pound brussels sprouts, cleaned and halved

 - salt and pepper

 - Wash the brussels sprouts.
 Trim off the ends and cute the sprouts in half through the stem end.

 - In large skillet, cook bacon until crisp.
 Remove from pan, roughly chop and set aside.

-- Cook the onion and brussel sprouts for about 10 in the bacon grease over medium-high heat.
+- Add the brussels sprouts to the pan with the bacon grease.
+Cook for about 10 minutes over medium-high heat.
 Stir occasionally, but you want to let them take on some color.

-- Once the brussel sprouts are cooked through (they should still have some texture, but not feel like you are chewing raw cabbage).
+- Once the brussels sprouts are cooked through (they should still have some texture, but not feel like you are chewing raw cabbage).
 Season with salt and pepper and stir in chopped bacon.

 - Serve immediately.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
 Please view my disclosure page for more information.